retsplines/blog/content/blog/digital-modulation-rp2350/index.md

 ### Implementing the Modulator

 I implemented the basic π/4 DQPSK modulator to start with.
-The basic psuedocode for the modulator is quite simple:
+The basic pseudocode for the modulator is quite simple:

 * Accept an input symbol (value `0b00` to `0b11`)
 * Compute the phase index change caused by symbol in units of π/4 (see the *Bits/Phase Change* table at the start of the post)